How to Fire My Real Estate Agent? 10 Things You Need to Know

 Your listing agreement may outline terms for terminating the contract, but others may not.
 It helps to ask for these terms to be added to the contract before you sign.
 That way, you know how to terminate the contract if you’re unhappy down the road.

 Step 2: Talk to your agent

-If you haven’t signed a buyer’s agreement, all you have to do is tell your agent that you’d like to find another agent (but don’t be rude about it!).
+If you haven’t signed an agreement, all you have to do is tell your agent that you’d like to find another agent (of course, don’t be rude about it).

 Step 3 (escalation): Talk to the broker